-IMPACT: POSITIVE DESCRIPTION CONSERVATION Changes or alterations that are consistent with accepted conservation principles, such as those articulated in MTCS's Eight Guiding Principles in the Conservation of Historic Properties, Heritage Conservation Principles for Land Use Planning, Parks Canada's Standards and Guidelines for the Conservation of Historic Places in Canada; The proposed alterations to the existing cultural heritage resource involve minimal intervention to maintain the historical content of the resource.
-The future mitigation strategies for the proposed alterations are consistent with accepted conservation principles.
-ADAPTIVE RE- USE Adaptive re-use of a property - alteration of a provincial heritage property to fit new uses or circumstances of the of property in a manner that retains its cultural heritage value of interest; The addition of modern security systems , including new swing gates at the east stair, would allow for continued use of the Courthouse in a safe and secure manner that is required by this use.
+IMPACT: POSITIVE DESCRIPTION CONSERVATION Changes or alterations that are consistent with accepted conservation principles, such as those articulated in MTCS's Eight Guiding Principles in the Conservation of Historic Properties, Heritage Conservation Principles for Land Use Planning, Parks Canada's Standards and Guidelines for the Conservation of Historic Places in Canada; cultural heritage resource involve minimal intervention to maintain the historical content of the resource.
+The ADAPTIVE RE- USE Adaptive re-use of a property - alteration of a provincial heritage property to fit new uses or circumstances of the of property in a manner that retains its cultural heritage value of interest; The addition of modern security systems , including new swing gates at the east stair, would allow for continued use of the Courthouse in a safe and secure manner that is required by this use.
 COMMEMO- RATION Public interpretation or commemoration of the provincial heritage property.; Not applicable.